The name of this corporation shall be Section 8 Administrators Association, Incorporated.

 Each Standing Committees of the Association shall be the Audit and Finance Committee, Membership and Marketing Committee, Nominating and Election Committee, Legislative Committee, Hospitality Committee and Program Committee.

-The Audit and Finance Committee shall consist of at least three members appointed each year by the Board of Directors.
-Its duties shall be to audit and Finance, or cause to be audited, the financial records of the Corporation prior to the Annual Meeting, and to report its findings to the members at that time.
+The Audit and Finance Committee shall consist of up to three members appointed each year by the Board of Directors.
+Its duties shall be to review all financial reports including expense reports and provide recommendations to the Board on financial matters.
 The Treasurer shall make all financial records available to the Audit and Finance Committee at their request.

 The Legislative Committee shall consist of the President and at least two members appointed by the Board of Directors.
 The Legislative Committee will be responsible to follow up on any new Policies.